-The Board may, with the approval of a motion by no less than two-thirds of the other Board members (i.e. excluding the Board Member who is the subject of the motion), remove any Board Member from the Board, before the expiry of their term if the Board considers the Board Member concerned has seriously breached their duties as specified in Rule19 such that immediate removal is considered appropriate.
+The Board may, with the approval of a motion by no less than two-thirds of the other Board Members (i.e. excluding the Board Member who is the subject of the motion), remove any Board Member from the Board, before the expiry of their term if the Board considers the Board Member concerned has seriously breached their duties as specified in Rule 20such that immediate removal is considered appropriate.
 Before considering such a motion:

 the Board Member is notified that a Board meeting is to be held to discuss the proposal to remove the Board Member from office; and

 the Board Member is given an opportunity to make submissions about the proposed motion to the Board in writing prior to the Board meeting and/or by submission in person at the Board meeting.

+A person ceases to be a Board Member if:

+their term expires;

+the person resigns by delivering a signed notice of resignation to the Board;

+the person is removed from office under this Constitution;

+the person becomes disqualified from being an officer under section 47(3) of the Act;

+the person dies.

-DUTIES OF THE BOARD
+OFFICERS’ DUTIES

-Duties of Board Members: The duties of each Board Member are to:
+Duties of Officers: The duties of each Officer are to:

 regularly attend Board meetings and General Meetings of Surfing New Zealand Incorporated;